Mike McKay (politician): In the legislature

+In July 2025, The Daily Record reported that McKay was under investigation by the Joint Committee on Legislative Ethics and the Maryland State Board of Elections for selling books summarizing the 2024 and 2025 legislative sessions on Amazon, which raised questions as to whether he was making money by selling publicly accessible information.
+According to anonymous complaints, McKay used his senate staff members to compile information for the books and their availability on Amazon.
+In an interview, McKay said that he hasn't received any royalties from his books, which he pays for with campaign funding, and that the book were only purchased four times in the last two years, including by a legislative ethics employee looking into concerns with them.
+He also distributes the book for free to local officials in the areas he represents and will provide a free copy to anyone who asks, and questioned whether anonymous complaints about the books to state ethics officials were made by another lawmaker in the General Assembly because of envy over the idea or because of "people playing politics".

 West Virginia annexation letter

 In October 2021, he was one of five Maryland state legislators from Garrett, Allegany and Washington counties who sent a pair of letters to West Virginia officials asking about annexation of Western Maryland to West Virginia.
-These letters caused a local uproar, with Allegany County officials calling the request a political stunt, an embarrassment and unneeded distraction.
+McKay's primary challenger, Allegany County Commission President Jake Shade called the request a political stunt, an embarrassment and unneeded distraction.
 Following criticism from local officials and some constituents, Delegate Jason Buckel and State Senator George Edwards issued a letter withdrawing support for the secession proposal.

 Political positions

 Education

 McKay supports limiting BOOST funding to schools that don't discriminate in admissions, but opposes the elimination of BOOST, saying that it would be "discrimination in itself" and that lawmakers need to have more tolerance for funding religious schools.

 McKay introduced legislation during the 2016 legislative session that would bring an agricultural science curriculum to Maryland's public school systems.

 Environment

-McKay opposed legislation introduced in the 2015 legislative session that would impose a three-year moratorium on fracking.
+During the 2015 legislative session, McKay opposed legislation that would impose a three-year moratorium on fracking.
+In 2025, he supported legislation to repeal Maryland's statewide fracking ban, citing rising energy prices in the state.
+Also in 2025, McKay introduced legislation that would strip protections from portions of three designated state wild lands (Big Savage Mountain Wildland, Bear Pen Wildland, and Dan's Mountain Wildland) in Garrett and Allegany Counties.